 - The interest rates on a 10 year National Saving Certificate (discontinued since 20-12-2015), 5 year National Saving Certificate and Kisan Vikas Patra is compounded on half-yearly basis.
 This shall be done on an annual basis from 1st April, 2016.

 - Premature closure of PPF accounts shall be permitted in genuine cases, such as cases of serious ailment, higher education of children etc,.
 This shall be permitted with a penalty of 1% reduction in interest payable on the whole deposit and only for the accounts having completed five years from the date of opening.
 (Read : ‘PPF Account pre-mature closure – latest rules, eligibility & amount calculation‘)

-Latest Post office Small Saving Schemes Interest rates FY 2017-18 (January to March 2018)
+Latest Post Office Small Saving Schemes Interest rates FY 2018-19 (January to March 2019)

-Kindly note that the Govt of India has reduced the interest rates by 0.2% for 4th Quarter of FY 2017-18 (except for Sr. Citizen Savings Scheme).
-The rates of interest applicable on various small savings schemes for the quarter from Jan to Mar 2018 effective from 1.01.2018 would be as below;
+The rates of interest applicable on various small savings schemes for the quarter from Jan to Mar 2019 effective from 1.01.2019 would be as below;

 (Click on the above image to open it in a new browser window)

 Latest updates :